stiles/guessr-fetch/README.md

 # GeoGuessr tools

-This repository contains scripts to help you fetch and analyze data about your GeoGuessr games, including duel results, historical summaries, leaderboards and round metadata.
+This repository contains scripts to help you fetch and analyze data about your GeoGuessr games, including duel results, historical activity summaries and leaderboard breakdowns.

 ## Prerequisites